ruknsoftware/rukn-zatca-connector/README.md

 KSA Compliance
 --------------

-A free and open-source Frappe application for KSA Compliance (ZATCA Integration), offering support for both Phase 1 and Phase 2.
+A comprehensive Frappe application developed by Rukn Software for KSA Compliance (ZATCA Integration), providing advanced features and full support for both Phase 1 and Phase 2 requirements.
+Our enhanced version includes extensive improvements and new capabilities to meet complex business needs.

 ### Main Features